SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 Step 2:

-Helpful Hint: It's easier to work in degrees and then change the solutions back to radians!
-In this case, we will change the solution interval to degrees, namely [
+Helpful Hint: It is often easier to work in degrees and then change the solutions back to radians.
+So lrt's change the solution interval to degrees, namely

 Step 3:

-Given the solution in Step 2, we will find its reference angle.
+Given a solution for angle x in Step 2, we will find its reference angle.
 Since angle 60o is a QI angle, its reference angle equals 60o.

 Step 4:

-The value of the tangent ratio in Step 1 is positive and we have a reference angle.
-Next, we will use All Students Take Calculus to find the quadrants in which the tangent ratio is positive.
-It is best to draw a picture!
+Therefore, we will use All Students Take Calculus to find the quadrants in which the tangent ratio is positive.
+See picture below!

 Solution in QI: